 - The Chapel of St. Quenin

-Location : altitude 214 metres, 6100 inhabitants, 7 miles from Séguret, 8 miles from Gigondas, 10 km from Malaucène, 10 miles from Nyons, 21 miles from Orange, 22 miles from Montbrun-les-bains, 32 miles from Avignon
+Location : altitude 214 metres, 6100 inhabitants, 16 miles from Malaucène, 7 miles from Séguret, 8 miles from Gigondas, 10 miles from Cairanne, 10 miles from Nyons, 21 miles from Orange, 22 miles from Montbrun-les-bains, 32 miles from Avignon